CtrlK

 Distinctiveness Conflict Risk

-'Avalonia UI' and 'Zafiro toolkit' provide some distinctiveness from generic UI or coding skills, but the lack of specific actions means it could overlap with any general Avalonia or UI development skill.
+The mention of 'Avalonia UI' and 'Zafiro toolkit' provides some distinctiveness from generic UI or coding skills, but the vague framing ('conventions and behavioral rules') could overlap with any coding standards or style guide skill.

 2 / 3